istarkov/pbl/README.md

 ## Server cleanup

-As mostly all this containers does not needed after few days, just add command into `cron`
+As most of the time all these containers are no longer needed after a few days, just add the following command into `cron`:

 ```bash
 pbls clean --days {X}
 ```

-This command will stop all the containers before `current date` - `{X}` days, and also will clean all exited containers.
+This command will stop all containers that were started before `current date` - `{X}` days, and will also clean all exited containers.

 For full cleanup run: